-Note: Do not press and hold the keys while sliding the keyboard frame.
-Otherwise, the keyboard frame cannot be moved.
+Note: Do not press and hold the keys while sliding the keyboard frame, otherwise the keyboard frame cannot be moved.

-Insert the flat end of the keyboard multi-tool into the gaps between the keyboard frame and the keys to push the keyboard frame backward.
+Insert the flat end of the keyboard multi-tool into the gaps between the keyboard frame and the keys as shown to push the keyboard frame backward.
 Ensure that there is no gap between the keyboard frame and keyboard bezel.

-Note: Do not press and hold the keys while sliding the keyboard frame.
-Otherwise, the keyboard frame cannot be moved.
+Note: Do not press and hold the keys while sliding the keyboard frame, otherwise the keyboard frame cannot be moved.

-Install the keyboard rubbers.
+Install the rubber stoppers.

-1050 Base cover assembly
+1040 Base cover assembly